AT&T signs deal to offer roaming services in Cuba

 Reuters reported in March that AT&T was trying to complete a mobile communications agreement with Cuba's telecoms monopoly, Empresa De Telecomunicaciones De Cuba (Etecsa).

-The deal follows similar agreements between Etecsa and U.S. telecoms carriers including Sprint Corp (S.N), Verizon Inc (VZ.N) and T-Mobile US Inc (TMUS.O) after U.S. President Barack Obama's administration eased some sanctions on Cuba.
+The deal follows similar agreements between Etecsa and U.S. telecoms carriers including Sprint Corp, Verizon Inc and T-Mobile US Inc after U.S. President Barack Obama's administration eased some sanctions on Cuba.

 Earlier, phone calls between the United States and Cuba had to be routed mostly through other countries, adding to costs and reducing the quality of calls.